 I had dry-rubbed some ribs the night before and so got the smoker going as soon as we got back from lunch.
 The ribs smoked all afternoon while we worked and when they were done, I cooked some fresh corn on the cob and made a salad.
 We made a quick run to the little corner C-store for beer and then sat down to enjoy dinner and catch our breaths.

 The next day the smoke detectors were replaced, the deck was sealed/stained after it had a chance to dry over night, and part of the driveway (it's a very long driveway) was power-washed.
 Not a very relaxing birthday, in fact most of my plans to have an enjoyable celebratory dinner with birthday cake for dessert were dashed as my friend raced to get as much done as possible and stressed over dealing with a mechanical issue with his truck.

-I could take consolation however in the fact that the last items on the list were successfully completed.
+I could take consolation however in the fact that the biggest or most difficult items on the list were successfully completed.